Deuring's mass formula of a Mumford family: Second tensor power of the universal filtered Dieudonn e e module and a mass formula

 We need to determine the one dimensional sublocus of $\Spf(\bar k[[t_0,t_1,t_2]])$ where $B'$ deforms as a Drinfel'd module.
 Take $s\in \Z_{p^2}$ to be a primitive element.
 Then the endomorphism of $N$ given by $s$ has the matrix form (using the same basis):

 The universal display of the Drinfel'd module has the property that the endomorphism matrix commutes with the Frobenius.
-That is one has
+That is one has $ M_1M_2^{\sigma}=M_2M_1 $.
 Now by an easy computation one finds that the one dimensional deformation as the Drinfel'd module is given by $t_1=t_2=0$.
 Write $t=t_0$.
 Thus the two-iterated Frobenius $\phi_{\sN_{B'}}^2$ on $\sN_{B'}$ along the equal-characteristic deformation is displayed by

 where $\Phi=M_1M_1^{\sigma}$ is equal to

 The nontrivial entries are given by